Bluebeard: Commentaries

 Tatar, however, does go on to speak of Bluebeard as something of a "Beauty and the Beast" narrative.
 The original Beauty and the Beast tale by Jeanne-Marie Leprince de Beaumont is said to be a story created to condition young women into the possibility of not only marriage, but marrying young, and to placate their fears of the implications of an older husband.
-It shows the beast as secretly compassionate, and someone meant to curb the aggressive sexual fears that young women have towards marriage.
+It shows the beast as secretly compassionate, and someone meant to curb the intense sexual fear that young women have of marriage.
 Though "Beauty and the Beast" holds several similarities in Gothic imagery to "Bluebeard" (such as is shared with Cupid and Psyche as well, in the case of a mysterious captor, a looming castle, and a young, beautiful heroine), Tatar goes on to state that the latter tale lives on the entire opposite side of the spectrum: one in which, instead of female placation, the tale simply aggravates women's apprehension, confirming one's "worst fears about sex".

 Jungian psychoanalyst Clarissa Pinkola Estés refers to the key as "the key of knowing" which gives the wife consciousness.
 She can choose to not open the door and live as a naive young woman.
 Instead, she has chosen to open the door of truth.

-For folklorist Bruno Bettelheim, Bluebeard can only be considered a fairy tale because of the magical bleeding key; otherwise, it would just be a monstrous horror story.
+For psychologist Bruno Bettelheim, Bluebeard can only be considered a fairy-tale because of the magical bleeding key; otherwise, it would just be a monstrous horror story.
 Bettelheim sees the key as associated with the male sexual organ, "particularly the first intercourse when the hymen is broken and blood gets on it".
 For Bettelheim, the blood on the key is a symbol of the wife's indiscretion.